 It’s easy to see why Dominique Dawes was called “Awesome Dawesome.”
 Dawes vaulted her way into the record books with a string of awards and titles.
 She came home with a bronze medal from the 1992 Olympics and two years later became the first gymnast since 1969 to make a clean sweep of everything gold at the U.S. National Gymnastics Championship.

 The 2012 London Games introduced the world to Gabby Douglas, the first African-American gymnast in Olympic history to become the individual all-around champion.
 At just 16 years of age, Douglas was voted AP Female Athlete of the Year and featured on a Corn Flakes box.

 Flo Hyman is remembered not only as a great athlete whose life and career were cut tragically short, but also as a woman of great character.
-At 6 feet 5 inches she played volleyball for the University of Houston and went on to win the silver medal at the 1984 Olympic games.
+At 6 feet 5 inches she played volleyball for the University of Houston and went on website to win the silver medal at the 1984 Olympic games.
 In 1986 Flo collapsed and died during a volleyball match.
 Later than year, she was posthumously inducted into the International Women’s Sports Hall of Fame.